albar965/littlenavmap-manual/src/en/SEARCHPROCS.rst

 -  Click on a procedure in the procedure tree to see the preview of the procedure.
 -  Click on a transition in the procedure tree to see the preview of the transition and its related procedure.
--  Click on a procedure or transition leg to see additonal highlighted navaids.
+-  Click on a procedure or transition leg to see additional highlighted navaids.

 Tooltips give information about navaids in the preview.